- Who is eligible for the student competition?

 - How can I protect the confidentiality of intellectual property?

 The HBS Honor Code applies to all participants of the New Venture Competition.
 If you feel that significant confidentiality issues will arise in the course of preparing your plan, you should have a thorough understanding worked out with your team members in advance.
 While every effort will be made to preserve the confidentiality of each submission, it is suggested that highly sensitive material be excluded from the entry if a team is concerned about the confidentiality of such material.
 The Rock Center has created a document that may be used as the basis for a discussion and documenting of these issues.
-Additionally, if you are writing a Non-Disclosure Agreement and/or Assigning Intellectual Property, see this template for a sample NDA and this template for IP Assignment.
+Additionally, if you are writing a Non-Disclosure Agreement and/or Assigning Intellectual Property, see this template for a sample NDA.

 The only individuals who will have access to the materials you submit (in addition to faculty and staff) will be the judges assigned to hear your pitch and review your plan.
 These judges regularly deal with confidential information in the course of their work.
 We ask them to treat your work product with the same care and respect for confidentiality.
 We also ask them to remove themselves from judging your plan if they do have a real conflict of interest.
 Feel free to mark your materials as "confidential" and to request that the judges give you back hard copies of anything that has been distributed.
 Note that the short description of your idea which you include with your entry form may be used in public documentation relating to the competition.